 Integrity and expertise has made Richard a trusted source of choice by journalists over the years.
 He has been a regular commentator on property with countless appearances in well-known print media such as The Australian Financial Review, The Age, The Herald Sun, The Australian and various property and investment media outlets and websites such as Smart Investor, Domain, Money Magazine and Australian Property Investor.
 Richard is also a co-author of the book Streets Ahead: How to Make Money from Residential Property.

-With almost two decades in the property industry – across valuations and investment advisory – Jarrod has shaped a skillset that delivers for clients.
+With more than two decades in the property industry – across valuations and investment advisory – Jarrod has shaped a skillset that delivers for clients.
 His background in valuations underpins a keen sense of what makes a good investment.
 And combined with a tremendous depth of contemporary knowledge about the Melbourne inner suburban market, Jarrod brings a confidence-born-of-experience to negotiations that makes him especially effective in these high-pressured moments.

 Jarrod also values the importance of ‘people’ skills, and makes it a priority to genuinely listen and really understand clients’ needs while, in his role as property team manager, mentoring and developing his colleagues.